Petroleum Bulk Storage Facility Distribution Strategy Study

 Vista completed a study to provide recommendations on strategic locations and costs related to petroleum bulk storage facilities for Natural Resources Canada (NRCAN).
 As part of its mandate to enhance the responsible development, competitiveness, and use of Canada’s natural resources, NRCAN was considering a new oil storage and distribution strategy.

-The objective of the study was to provide recommendations on strategic locations and costs of facilities in order to aid NRCAN in developing a new petroleum bulk storage and distribution strategy.
+NRCAN needed an expert-level study to provide recommendations on strategic locations and costs of facilities in order to aid the Canadian governemnt in developing a new petroleum bulk storage and distribution strategy.

-The objective of the study was to estimate the cost of expanding petroleum storage capacity in Canada considering the following:
+Vista conducted a study to estimate the cost of expanding petroleum storage capacity in Canada considering the following: